pjfan/Feed.me/README.md

 <b>Possible Future updates:</b><br>
 -Making a nicer HTML e-mail format.<br>
 -Incorporating more news sources.<br>
 -Finding creative uses for the geo data.
 (Including a map of news stories embedded in the e-mail.
-Possibly using Leaflet.js or Google Maps.)
+Possibly using Leaflet.js or Google Maps.)<br>
 -Automate how often the e-mails are sent using a Cron script.

 <b>Other Resources:</b>